huggingface/datasets/docs/source/loading_datasets.rst

 A :class:`datasets.Dataset` can be created from various sources of data:

-- from the `HuggingFace Hub <https://huggingface.co/datasets>`__,
+- from the `Hugging Face Hub <https://huggingface.co/datasets>`__,
-- from local files, e.g. CSV/JSON/text/pandas files, or
+- from local or remote files, e.g. CSV/JSON/text/parquet/pandas files, or
 - from in-memory data like python dict or a pandas dataframe.

 In this section we study each option.

-From the HuggingFace Hub
+From the Hugging Face Hub
 -------------------------------------------------

-Over 1,000 datasets for many NLP tasks like text classification, question answering, language modeling, etc, are provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__ and can be viewed and explored online with the `🤗 Datasets viewer <https://huggingface.co/datasets/viewer>`__.
+Over 1,000 datasets for many NLP tasks like text classification, question answering, language modeling, etc, are provided on the `Hugging Face Hub <https://huggingface.co/datasets>`__ and can be viewed and explored online with the `🤗 Datasets viewer <https://huggingface.co/datasets/viewer>`__.

 .. note::